davidmweber/scopus/README.md

 data are little endian (at least on Intel Architectures).
 This means you may have to do some byte swapping when reading audio streams from external sources.

+Opus can handle two channels while the Speex codec is restricted to 1 channel.

 Scala does not seem to have a [convention for error handling](http://grokbase.com/t/gg/scala-user/1293fwp1je/trying-to-work-with-